 Is the NAMM Foundation likely to fully fund a project or just partially fund a project?
 In other words, in the grant proposal would NAMM Foundation look more favorably upon a grant request that has us bearing part of, or the majority of the cost ourselves for a specific project?

 A program that is receiving support from another entity is a positive indicator that it has already earned endorsement and support from other funders.
-The opportunity to contribute to partial support of a quality project allows NAMM Foundation to spread its grant making funds to more organizations; an opportunity to partially fund a program or project is encouraged.
+The opportunity to contribute to a partial support of a quality project allows NAMM Foundation to spread its grant-making funds to more organizations; an opportunity to partially fund a program or project is encouraged.